-A mutual fund is an investment fund that pools money from many investors (including individuals, companies and other organizations) to purchase stocks, bonds, and other securities.
+A mutual fund is an investment vehicle that pools money from many investors, including individuals, companies and organizations, to purchase stocks, bonds and other securities.
 Whether you are a beginner investor or someone looking to diversify your investment portfolio, understanding the basics of mutual funds is crucial.

 Mutual funds can be diverse, and they provide you with benefits that make your investment that much stronger.
 Here are a few possible mutual fund characteristics:

 - Focused on long-term growth